Staked FRAX (SFRAX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Staked FRAX Historical Price

-According to the latest data gathered on Staked FRAX live price page, the current price of Staked FRAX is 1.12USD.
-The circulating supply of Staked FRAX(SFRAX) is 58.83M SFRAX , giving it a market capitalization of $65.69M.
+According to the latest data gathered on Staked FRAX live price page, the current price of Staked FRAX is 1.11USD.
+The circulating supply of Staked FRAX(SFRAX) is 58.82M SFRAX , giving it a market capitalization of $65.10M.

 The Staked FRAX Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SFRAX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.